Skip to content

 The Astor Estate – The Son of the Man Who Died on the Titanic

-The last private owner of the estate was the John Jacob Astor VI , also known as Jack or Jakey, whose father John Jacob Astor IV perished in the sinking of the Titanic in 1912.
-Mr. Astor, who also lived in Miami Beach, Florida and was a formal resident of New York City, Astor VI owned the Basking Ridge estate from 1950 to 1968 yet left the estate for his other homes in 1960.
-For those who don’t know, the Astor’s were German immigrants who made their fortune in the fur trade and in Manhattan real estate.
+The last private owner of the estate was John Jacob Astor VI, also known as Jack or Jakey, whose father, John Jacob Astor IV, perished in the sinking of the Titanic in 1912.
+Mr. Astor, who also lived in Miami Beach, Florida, and was a former resident of New York City, Astor VI owned the Basking Ridge estate from 1950 to 1968, yet left the estate for his other homes in 1960.
+For those who don’t know, the Astors were German immigrants who made their fortune in the fur trade and in Manhattan real estate.

 John Jacob Astor VI – Known as “Jakey” or “Jack Astor”, Credit: Tyler Hughes

-John Jacob Astor VI acquired the estate from the Bissell’s in mid -1950 along with an additional 17 acres from the Bissell’s, adding to the original 11.3 acres that were left by the Lees.
+John Jacob Astor VI acquired the estate from the Bissells in mid -1950 along with an additional 17 acres from the Bissells, adding to the original 11.3 acres that the Lees left.
 It’s noted that the 1950 estate purchase was Astor’s third purchase in the area.
 Elsworth Dobbs Realty in Bernardsville is said to have handled the sale.

 Astor the Gentleman Farmer

-Jakey Astor VI was often referred to as a gentleman farmer as he managed the approximate 150 acre farmstead.
-He was very proud of his dairy farm that had originally been called Bakehaven or Baker Haven Farm, named after Dr. Charles Baker, a Newark radiologist and milk delivery business owner.
+Jakey Astor VI was often referred to as a gentleman farmer as he managed the approximately 150-acre farmstead.
+He was very proud of his dairy farm, originally called Bakehaven, or Baker Haven Farm, named after Dr. Charles Baker, a Newark radiologist and owner of a milk-delivery business.
 Astor had over 60 cows in the barn.
-Astor renamed the farm New Haven Farms and worked for years breading cows and selling his milk to a Bernardsville Creamery.
+Astor renamed the farm New Haven Farms and worked for years breeding cows and selling his milk to a Bernardsville Creamery.

-As a working farm, there were frequent visits from the area’s cub scouts and brownies in the late 1950s.
-On September 11, 1952 it was reported that over 700 children went on hayrides on John Astor’s tractor that was driven by Clyde Swensen.
-Also noted in the local Bernardsville News on November 10, 1955 that 15 windows in the estate were broken by someone with a slingshot.
-The Astor’s weren’t home at the time.
+As a working farm, it saw frequent visits from the area’s Cub Scouts and Brownies in the late 1950s.
+On September 11, 1952, it was reported that over 700 children went on hayrides on John Astor’s tractor, driven by Clyde Swensen.
+Also noted in the local Bernardsville News on November 10, 1955, was that someone broke 15 windows in the estate with a slingshot.
+The Astors weren’t home at the time.

 The Titanic Connection